zapier/zapier-platform-cli/README-source.md

 # register your app
 zapier register "Zapier Example"

-# list your apps
-zapier apps

 # deploy your app version to Zapier
 zapier deploy

-# list your versions
-zapier versions
 ```

 If you open the editor in Zapier, you should now see "Zapier Example (1.0.0)" listed and usable!
 We recommend using our built in `watch` command to iterate on the app.